Let’s Get Talking

 Death Café

-A Death Café is a group directed discussion of death with no agenda, objectives or themes.
+Death Café is a group directed discussion about death with no agenda, objectives, or themes.
 It is a discussion group rather than a grief support or counselling session.
 Jon Underwood founded Death Café in 2011, and lived in Hackney, East London until his death in June 2017.

 Death Conversation Game